JohnScolaro/personal-website/posts/brisbanes-suburbs.md

 I showed the 10 smallest suburbs, so here is another chart I made of the 10 largest:

 ![A bar chart showing the 10 largest Brisbane suburbs against the average suburb size.](/images/blog/brisbane-suburbs/brisbanes_10_largest_suburbs.png)

+If you want to learn all of Brisbane's suburbs like me, feel free to download my [Anki desk](https://ankiweb.net/shared/info/1610977540).

 [^1]: According to [this Wikipedia page](https://en.wikipedia.org/wiki/List_of_Brisbane_suburbs) and not the official localities KML file, but I'm sure it's close enough.
 [^2]: Check out a topographic map [here](https://en-au.topographic-map.com/map-hrvggp/Upper-Mount-Gravatt/?center=-27.54313%2C153.08126&zoom=13) if you want to check.
 I don't have an average for the official suburb boundaries, but it does appear that _upper_ Mt Gravatt is actually lower than Mt Gravatt and Mt Gravatt East.